Skip to Main Content

 Photo of Andie Korenge

-Andie Korenge is a sophomore at Marjory Stoneman Douglas High School and the Feature Editor for Eagle Eye News.
-She enjoys reading, writing and spending...
+Andie Korenge is a junior at Marjory Stoneman Douglas High School and an Editor-in-Chief for Eagle Eye News.
+She enjoys listening to music and spending...

 Photo of Liliana Griffis